dbieber/davidbieber.com/hugo/content/snippets/2020-05-15-roaming-the-web.md

 ## Mind the Details

 Of course, the implementation details matter!
-You don't want to be whisked away from the notes you're taking just because you've linked a link in a different window.
+You don't want to be whisked away from the notes you're taking just because you've clicked a link in a different window.

 So, here I'll explain a few of the details I think would make this a good note taking experience.